smakam/resumeparser/ENV_SETUP.md

 1. Start the backend server (port 8000)
 2. Start the frontend server (port 3000)
 3. Open http://localhost:3000 in your browser
-4. Choose which models to run (GPT-4o, GPT-5 preview, Gemini 3) via the checkboxes
+4. Choose which models to run (GPT-4o, GPT-5.1, DeepSeek-V3.1, Qwen3-235B-A22B) via the checkboxes
 5. Upload a resume file (PDF, DOC, DOCX, or TXT)